pydanny/pydanny-event-notes/PyConPL2012/five_years_of_pycon_pl.rst

 * Rybnik looks like a lovely city.
 * The administration of the event has been a growing process.
 * We had a big old-fashioned monitor on the presenter's desk.
+* Lennart Regebro was the first foreign guest to PyCon PL